WHAT IS CBD?

 This means that CBD and all those other great compounds can support the body more fully than just CBD.
 And how, exactly, do they provide support to the body?

-Among the many benefits that our users experience, some of the main ones are: a sense of calm for focus; relief from everyday stresses; help in recovery from exercise-induced inflammation; and support for healthy sleep cycles*.
-Organic Grit CBD is a full-spectrum cannabinoid extract with CBD and other cannabinoids and beneficial plant compounds like terpenes and flavonoids.
+Among the many benefits that our customers experience, some of the main ones are: a sense of calm for focus; relief from everyday stresses; help in recovery from exercise-induced inflammation; and support for healthy sleep cycles*.

 Is Organic Grit (OG) CBD Marijuana?